10 work from home tips to help you stay productive

 #3 Choose your working hours

-The beauty of working for yourself is that you can choose your hours and fit your work around other commitments.
+The beauty of working for yourself is that you can choose your hours and fit your remote work around other commitments.

 If you need to complete 8 hours of work per day, you may prefer to work 7am to 3pm so you have a few hours to yourself in the afternoon.